tjvantoll/www.tjvantoll.com/source/_posts/2015-05-22-linting-javascript-in-nativescript-apps.markdown

 categories: [NativeScript, JavaScript]
 ---

-One of the great things about NativeScript is that you can use the JavaScript tools you already know to help build your native iOS and Android apps.
+One of the great things about [NativeScript](https://www.nativescript.org/) is you can use the JavaScript tools you already know to help build your native iOS and Android apps.
 In my case I recently added two tools I was already familiar with—[JSHint](http://jshint.com/) and [JSCS](http://jscs.info/)—to my NativeScript apps to automate [linting](http://en.wikipedia.org/wiki/Lint_%28software%29).
 In this article I'll show you how to do it too.

 <!-- more -->

 ## Setting up Gulp

-There are a number of tools you can use to automate tasks in JavaScript apps,including [Gulp](http://gulpjs.com/), [Grunt](http://gruntjs.com/), and even [npm](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/), but I'm a fan of Gulp so that's what I'll be using in this article.
-You could setup a similar workflow with Grunt, npm, Brocolli, etc without that much work.
+There are a number of tools you can use to automate tasks in NativeScript apps—including [Gulp](http://gulpjs.com/), [Grunt](http://gruntjs.com/), and even [npm](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/)—but I'm a fan of Gulp so that's what I'll be using in this article.
 First, if you don't have Gulp installed globally you'll need to grab it from npm:

 <pre class="language-shell"><code>npm install -g gulp</code></pre>

-To start using Gulp in your NativeScript projects you need to make sure each project has a `package.json` file in its root:
+Next, to start using Gulp in your NativeScript projects you need to make sure each project has a `package.json` file in its root:

 <pre class="language-shell"><code>.
 ├── app